superoo7/solar_boat/README.md

 * pH Sensor done
 * added library

+### reference/leow
+Original file by leow
+Arduino 1 has the GPS module, if you want to test it, test it on the TinyGPS++ "Full example" first, once it is okay, run the Final Arduino 2 file, that file is to upload the GPS to ThingSpeak

+Arduino 2 attaches the compass for the bearing, which is supposedly to be run on Autopilot Main file

 ### Problem
 * structure of C++ for this project
 * currently we have multiple void setup and void main, so the c++ cannot be executed.